-The Gospel is the central message of the Bible and the central transforming truth of all we are as a congregation.
-The gospel is objective truth, it is experiential grace, and something we look through as we grow in Christ-likeness.
+The Gospel is the central message of the Bible and the transforming truth at the heart of all we are as a Gospel-centered church.
+The Gospel is objective truth, it is experiential grace, and something we look through which we grow in Christ-likeness.
 Our other values of WORSHIP, COMMUNITY, and MISSION are shaped by this core value.

 At Trinity Community Church, we believe that God is one being that exists in Three Persons.
 Far more than just some philosophical riddle, this is the way that God has revealed Himself in history, as the Father and Creator, the Son who becomes one of us for our redemption, and the Spirit who draws us into the life of God and empowers his people.
 Because of this, we seek to celebrate and delight in all of God, as He has made Himself known: holy, loving, convicting His people of injustice, delivering us from our sins and tenderly binding up the broken.
 The God who is present in each of us by His Spirit also governs the far reaches of space and time.